 Title V, Septic Systems and Bedroom Counts

-According to errors and omission insurance for Massachusetts Realtors, one of the areas that has drawn the most recent litigation is the misrepresentation of bedrooms when the home is serviced by a septic system.
+According to errors and omission insurance for Massachusetts Realtors, one of the areas that have drawn the most recent litigation is the misrepresentation of bedrooms when the home is serviced by a septic system.

 Where sellers and Realtors get into to trouble is when there are rooms in a home that are counted and marketed as bedrooms when in fact they are not.
-As an example, you could have a home that has three bedrooms on the 2nd floor and another room on the 1st floor that is called a "bedroom".
+As an example, you could have a house that has three bedrooms on the 2nd floor and another room on the 1st floor that is called a "bedroom."
 It may have a closet and a window large enough for a person to fit through - both requirements of being a bedroom.

 The problem, however, is that if this home has a septic system that is rated for only three bedrooms, it is not a four bedroom home and should not be marketed as such.

 The misrepresentation occurs when the seller or Realtor represents this room to be a bedroom through various marketing channels such as the multiple listing service(MLS).
-The buyer then relies on this information, only to later find out through town hall or other means that in fact it is not a four bedroom home.
-There are certainly differences in market value between three and four bedroom homes regardless of the overall size of the house.
+The buyer then relies on this information, only to later find out through town hall or other means that in fact, it is not a four bedroom home.
+There are indeed differences in market value between three and four bedroom homes regardless of the overall size of the house.

-Another example would be a home that has had an addition and the room added is called a bedroom but there has been no corresponding "upgrade" to the septic system.
+Another example would be a home that has had an addition and the room added is called a bedroom, but there has been no corresponding "upgrade" to the septic system.

 Thinking of selling a home condo or other Real Estate in Ashland, Bellingham, Framingham, Franklin, Grafton, Holliston, Hopedale, Hopkinton, Medway, Mendon, Milford, Southboro, Westboro, Northboro, Shrewsbury, Northbridge, Whitinsville, Upton, Uxbridge, Bellingham, and Douglas?
 Get in touch I would love to interview for the chance to represent your best interests.